josemanuelep/performance-tests-jmeter/README.md

 Is a non-functional testing approach to ensure that the application and the isolated elements of it will perform well under expected workload.

-— The goal is not finding bugs, but to eliminate performance bottlenecks of the app
+### The goal is not finding bugs, but to eliminate performance bottlenecks of the app

 The performance testing get the measure of:

 1. Speed
-2.Scalability
+2. Scalability
 3. Stability

 ## Types of performance testing: